Denton Probate Attorneys

 Planning Ahead to Avoid Probate

 The primary disadvantages of probate are cost, time and sacrifice of privacy.
 Many clients therefore, desire to avoid probate completely.
 Careful estate planning provides the firmly established base necessary to skirt probate proceedings.
 A properly funded revocable living trust allows assets held in the name of the trust to pass to the beneficiaries, in accordance with the provisions of the trust, without the requirement of probate administration.
 Titling assets in joint tenancy with right of survivorship and careful use of beneficiary designations on certain types of assets are other available avenues to avoid the drawn-out probate litigation.
-Gilland Chenault, a local and experienced estate-planning and probate attorney in Denton County, can help explain the advantages and disadvantages of each method.
+The Chenault Law Firm, a local and experienced estate-planning and probate Firm in Denton County, can help explain the advantages and disadvantages of each method.

 When Probate is Required, Seek Experienced Legal Representation

 If you have recently encountered the death of a loved one, the last thing you want to do is navigate the seemingly complicated probate process.
-Attorney Gilland Chenault can help lead you through it from beginning to end, allowing you the much-needed opportunity to be able to grieve.
-If you are the appointed Trustee or Executor by the Will of your lost loved one, Mr. Chenault can also counsel you to guarantee that you successfully fulfill your fiduciary obligations and guide you in managing and transferring the assets of the estate to its intended beneficiaries.
+The Chenault Law Firm can help lead you through it from beginning to end, allowing you the much-needed opportunity to be able to grieve.
+If you are the appointed Trustee or Executor by the Will of your lost loved one, The Chenault Law Firm can also counsel you to guarantee that you successfully fulfill your fiduciary obligations and guide you in managing and transferring the assets of the estate to its intended beneficiaries.

 Serving as the personal representative of a decedent’s estate encompasses many fiduciary duties and responsibilities, and should not be taken lightly.
-Contact Gilland Chenault, Attorney at Law by phone at 972.591.0099 or online in Denton County for a confidential phone or in office consultation.
+Contact our office by phone at 972.591.0099, message us online, or visit us at our office in Denton County for a confidential phone or in office consultation.